-- Add spinach leaves to fill the skillet.
-Stir, turn leaves in warm garlic and roastedpine nuts until spinach are wilted.
+- Add the spinach leaves to fill the skillet.
+Stir, turn the leaves in warm garlic and roasted pine nuts until the spinach has wilted.

-- Add more spinach to the skillet and repeat previous steps until all spinach leaves are wilted.
-You can cover the pan between each addition to wilt the spinach faster, don't forget to stir often to avoid the spinach to burn.
+- Add more spinach to the skillet and repeat previous steps until all spinach leaves have wilted.
+You can cover the pan between each addition to wilt the spinach faster, don't forget to stir often to prevent the spinach from burning.

 - Cover, cook for 1-2 minutes then remove from heat.
 Set aside.

-- In a blender, add all the sauce ingredients: soaked coashews, vegetable stock, water, onion flakes, garlic powder, hot sauce, parsley nutritional yeast, worcestershire sauce, apple cider vinegar and arrowroot flour.
+- In a blender, add all the sauce ingredients: soaked cashews, vegetable stock, water, onion flakes, garlic powder, hot sauce, parsley nutritional yeast, Worcestershire sauce, apple cider vinegar, and arrowroot flour.

 - Blend until smooth.